atiyo/clifford_attractors/README.md

 # Clifford Attractors in Julia

 Because they are nice to look at.
 The implementation given should scale to high resolutions with many iterations.
 Rendering 100 million iterations on a 9 megapixel canvas takes around 30 seconds on my ageing laptop.
+Rendering 1 billion takes a couple of minutes.

 ## Make your own